progressively-crew/progressively/packages/documentation/docs/guides/node-js.md

 ## Usage

 In your Node.js code, add the following snippet.
 Note, this will only work on server-side application.
-If you want to use Progressively on the client, please check the [JavaScript SDK reference](https://github.com/progressively-crew/progressively/wiki/JavaScript)

 ```javascript
 const { Progressively } = require("@progressively/sdk-node");